GatePara/GatePara/README.md

 ###

-<p align="left">My name is GatePara and I'm a graduate student studying at Xidian University, affiliated with the Institute of Intelligent Media and Data Engineering.</p>
+<p align="left">My name is Tong Wu and I'm a graduate student studying at Xidian University, affiliated with the Institute of Intelligent Media and Data Engineering.</p>

 ###